paylike/api-reference/payments/index.md

   - [Examples](#examples-1)

 Create a new customer initiated payment order.
 A successful payment order returns an authorization to later capture the funds.
-A payment order by itself does not move funds.

 A payment order may be for a future payment such as in a "save card" scenario or a subscription.
 See the [payments plans](#payment-plans) section for further